Languages of Texas: European languages

 Spanish was the first European language to be used in Texas, especially during the years when Texas was a province of Mexico and Spanish was the official language.
 Other early immigrants arriving directly from Europe such as Germans, Poles, Czechs, and Sorbs (also called Wends) also brought their own languages, sometimes establishing separate towns where their native tongues became the dominant language.
 Texas German and Texas Silesian are varieties of German and Silesian, a language closely related to Polish, that are indigenous to Texas.
 Today the dominant language in Texas, as in most states of the United States, is English.

 Creole languages

 There once were speakers of Louisiana Creole in the area around Beaumont, Houston, Port Arthur, and Galveston, but it is unclear whether there are still any speakers in Texas.

-Afro-Seminole Creole, a dialect of Gullah spoken by Black Seminoles, was spoken in Brackettville as recently as the 1970s, but all speakers at that time were elderly and it is not known whether any speakers survive.
+Afro-Seminole Creole a language related to Gullah, was spoken by Black Seminoles living in Brackettville.
+It was first studied by linguists in the 1970s.